sairis-ai/help-center/docs/admin/Courses/103-AI-instructions.md

 Instructions can be customized for **individual conversations** to fine-tune AI behavior on the fly or saved as **Blueprints** to create **consistent, repeatable AI workflows** across teams.
 Mastering the creation and management of instructions in Sairis helps ensure that AI interactions align with business objectives, industry standards, and user expectations.

-> **Pro Tip:** Customize AI instructions within an individual conversation to fine-tune the AI '92s behavior and get the response you want.
+> **Pro Tip:** Customize AI instructions within an individual conversation to fine-tune the AI's behavior and get the response you want.
 Once you '92ve crafted the ideal instruction, save it in a **Blueprint** for easy reuse in future tasks!

- Well-crafted AI instructions ensure that AI responses remain **consistent, relevant, and aligned with specific business needs.** Essential elements define the AI '92s role, format, and behavioral expectations, while optional elements help refine responses for specialized use cases.
+ Well-crafted AI instructions ensure that AI responses remain **consistent, relevant, and aligned with specific business needs.** Essential elements define the AI's role, format, and behavioral expectations, while optional elements help refine responses for specialized use cases.

 ### **Essential Elements**
 These core components create clear, structured, and predictable AI responses.

-- **Role and Context Definition**  '96 Clearly define the AI's function and purpose in a conversation.
+- **Role and Context Definition** - Clearly define the AI's function and purpose in a conversation.
-- **Response Format Requirements**  '96 Specify how responses should be structured (e.g., bullet points, paragraphs, tables).
+- **Response Format Requirements** - Specify how responses should be structured (e.g., bullet points, paragraphs, tables).
-- **Behavioral Guidelines**  '96 Set expectations for tone, professionalism, and response style.
+- **Behavioral Guidelines** - Set expectations for tone, professionalism, and response style.
-- **Output Parameters**  '96 Define constraints such as response length, level of detail, or complexity.
+- **Output Parameters** - Define constraints such as response length, level of detail, or complexity.
-- **Task-Specific Rules**  '96 Provide step-by-step instructions or domain-specific requirements.
+- **Task-Specific Rules** - Provide step-by-step instructions or domain-specific requirements.

 ### **Optional Elements**
 These additional components refine AI behavior for specialized applications.

-- **Industry-Specific Terminology**  '96 Ensure AI uses precise language relevant to your field.
+- **Industry-Specific Terminology** - Ensure AI uses precise language relevant to your field.
-- **Compliance Requirements**  '96 Align responses with regulatory or company policies.
+- **Compliance Requirements** - Align responses with regulatory or company policies.
-- **Time and Date Handling**  '96 Standardize how AI processes and formats dates.
+- **Time and Date Handling** - Standardize how AI processes and formats dates.
-- **Language Style Preferences**  '96 Define tone, formality, and complexity of responses.
+- **Language Style Preferences** - Define tone, formality, and complexity of responses.
-- **Data Processing Rules**  '96 Specify how AI should handle numerical or structured data.
+- **Data Processing Rules** - Specify how AI should handle numerical or structured data.

 ## Best Practices for Writing Instructions